ropensci-review-tools/ropensci-review-tools/docs/srr/functions/srr_stats_pkg_skeleton.md

-# `srr_stats_pkg_skeleton`

-Make skeleton package to test roclet system
+# Make skeleton package to test roclet system

 ## Description

-Make a dummy package skeleton including 'srr' roxygen2 tags which can be used to try out the functionality of this package.
+Make a dummy package skeleton including 'srr' `roxygen2` tags which can be used to try out the functionality of this package.
 Running the example lines below which activate the 'srr' roclets, and show you what the output of those roclets looks like.
-Feel free to examine the effect of modifying any of the @srrstats tags within the code as identified by running those lines.
+Feel free to examine the effect of modifying any of the `@srrstats` tags within the code as identified by running those lines.

 ## Usage